 Live-Aboard Dive Boats

-Tip: Both boats are very comfortable and well equipped, with full dive and photo-lab operations, rental equipment, attentive service, and plenty of deck and lounge areas.
+Tip: This fleet is very comfortable and well equipped, with full dive and photo-lab operations, rental equipment, attentive service, and plenty of deck and lounge areas.
 Each boat has one or two master staterooms with a queen-size bed for couples.
 The Aggressor III features TVs and VCRs in every stateroom, and even has a hot tub on the upper deck.
 Couples will probably prefer the Aggressor III's wider lower bunk of their staggered quasi-bunk bed arrangement, while buddies traveling together may be more comfortable with the two separate single beds in the standard staterooms on the Sundancer II.

 When a Package Isn't a Deal -- While it's often tempting to purchase all-inclusive dive packages before coming to Belize, this limits your flexibility.
 For example, if the weather and water are really rough, you're already committed, even though you might prefer taking an inland tour to a Mayan ruin instead of a rough dive.